 In Ayurveda: A Comprehensive Guide to Traditional Indian Medicine for the West, I spoke about the ancient conception of the Five Elements that make up the Universe.
 These "Elements" are bioenergetic constructs inferring the way all created things, even the mind, operates.

-A rough approximation to scientific theories is the following: that a psychological quantum fluctuation in brain matter occurs at birth as the temporary appearance of energy particles out of empty space, as suggested by Heisenberg's Uncertainty Principle.
-Mental fission is the nucleus of a mental atom splitting into smaller and subtler parts.
+A rough approximation to scientific theories is the following: that a psychological quantum fluctuation in brain matter occurs at birth as the brief appearance of energy particles out of space, as suggested by Heisenberg's Uncertainty Principle.
+Mental fission means that the nucleus of a mental atom splits into smaller and subtle parts.
 Hence, by extension to psychology, creation of mental life is evoked, and the mind becomes populated in all its brilliance and mystery!

 Envy cannot tolerate any perception of "goodness."

-Envy is mental "anti-matter.”
+Envy is mental "anti-matter."
+It is auto-destructive.

-This nonconscious modus operandi may be the "Grand Paradox" of the human mind--still present to this day, and eerily influential.
+This nonconscious modus operandi of self-sabotage may be the "Grand Paradox" of the human mind--still present to this day, and eerily influential.